 1/2 tbs arrowroot flour (to thicken up the whipped cream) (Order Here)

-Before adding tiger nut flour to your dry mix, sift it thoroughly.
-Tigernut flour has small, hard grains in it.
+Before adding tiger nut flour to your dry mix throw it into your spice or coffee grinder and grind it until fine.
+Trust me if you don't you will end up with hard little shell like pieces in your cake.
 You don't want these hard little grains in your baked goods!
 Mix together all dry ingredients, in a separate bowl mix together all wet ingredients.
 Blend wet and dry ingredients together.
 Pour into pan.
 Bake for 18 min and then set a lose piece of aluminum foil on top and bake for another 15 min.
 Test with a toothpick.
 If it does not come out completely clean, bake another 2 min.
 Continue this until toothpick comes out clean.
 Remove from oven and set aside to cool.
 Once it is cool turn it over on a wire rack and allow to completely cool.

 Frosting: Place a can of full fat canned coconut milk in the fridge overnight or place it in the freezer for about 15-20 min.
 The heavy cream will separate from the clear liquid.
 Carefully open the can and scoop off all the heavy cream on top and place into a bowl.
 Try to get as little of the clear liquid as possible.
 Add 1 tbs of honey and 1/2 tbs of arrow root powder and whip until stiff peaks form.
 Place in the refrigerator until you are ready to frost the cake.